-I wasn’t expecting to announce a new car this soon, but here it is – my new Suzuki Jimny!
+I wasn’t expecting to buy another car this soon, but here it is – my new Jimny!

-Saving money for the Cappuccino restoration means any major (see, expensive) modifications are out of the question for Y153 MEN – at least in the short term – but that doesn’t mean there’ll be no tweaking or fettling at all.
-There’s a small package already making it’s way over from the USA to prove that point…
+Saving money for the Capp’s restoration means any major (see, expensive) modifications are out of the question for Y153 MEN – at least in the short term – but that doesn’t mean there’ll be no tweaking or fettling at all.
+There’s a small package already making its way over from the USA to prove that point…